JGYaniv/maze-explorer/README.md

 # maze explorer

-Finds the optimal solution to ANY maze, well, not any... our explorer as circuitous tendencies.
+Finds the optimal solution to ANY maze, well, not any... our explorer has circuitous tendencies.

 Please help him optimize his search & become a better more efficient explorer!